garbados/couchdb/share/doc/src/api/misc.rst

     Request completed successfully.

-Requests one or more Universally Unique Identifiers (UUIDs) from the CouchDB instance.
+Requests one or more Universally Unique Identifiers (UUIDs) from the Cloudant instance.
 The response is a JSON object providing a list of UUIDs.
 For example:

 .. code-block:: javascript